convertigo/convertigo/diagnostics/retailstore-flow/legacy-ux-spec.md

 - Above every non-root grid, show a horizontal breadcrumb made of actionable segments.
 The first segment is `RAYONS`; following segments are selected ancestors.
+- The breadcrumb is before the grid in normal document flow and remains visible without scrolling through all cards.
+It has sufficient contrast against the application background and does not collapse into one concatenated label.
 - Selecting any breadcrumb segment immediately restores that level.
 It does not reload the application and does not create a separate browser-history entry for every category level.